The house on Shawnigan Lake.

 The house wasn't bought as a rental.
-We bought it in 2018 as a place for the kids' summers — somewhere on the east side of Shawnigan, the sunny end of the lake, west-facing dock.
-The first year we did almost nothing to it — slept in the rooms our kids picked, ate on the deck, wrote a list of what didn't work.
-The second year we put in the sauna, because by November we'd realized what the house actually wanted to be.
-The kitchen came in 2021.
-The cottage next door came up the year after that and we took it, because we'd watched too many of our friends get split between two rentals on family weekends.
+We bought it in 2021 as a place for the kids' summers — somewhere on the east side of Shawnigan, the sunny end of the lake, west-facing dock.
+The first year we did almost nothing to it: slept in the rooms our kids picked, ate on the deck, wrote a list of what didn't work.
+In 2022 we gut-renovated the whole house — kitchen, bathrooms, floors, the lot.

 It's not a hotel.
 It's a house we love, that we let other people use.